comtsamsmith/Simply-Postcode-Desktop-c-Example/README.md

 The following text was used with Chat GPT to create the basic example and could be used to create in different languages/platforms etc.

 ### Chat GPT Question used to create such an Example

+Simply change "In c#, .net 4.8 Windows app, " to what ever ... and ask chat GPT...

 ```
 In c#, .net 4.8 Windows app, I need to add to a text box "textBoxFind" to perform a search, which calls an API given at https://api.simplylookupadmin.co.uk.